dgurung/SfM_3d_wo_textures/README.md

-Structure from Motion
+3D from two images.
 ========================
-A Qt based gui for SfM using OpenCV and PCL library.
+A Qt based gui for extracting 3D from two images using OpenCV and PCL library.
+The program builds 3D from two images only.
+Eventually it is supposed to build 3D from multiple images.
-(Currently under development)

-3D point cloud without texture mapping
+3D point cloud generation without texture mapping
 ----------------------------------------
 This project is for buidling 3D point cloud from multiple images of a rigid scene.
 The method for implementing SfM is described in paper [1].
 The basic idea is to first obtain 3D points from a pair of images.
 SURF feature matching is done between two images